Inflectra/spira-documentation/docs/SpiraApps/My-Assigned-Work.md

-# My Assigned Artifacts
+# My Assigned Work

 !!! warning "Some of this SpiraApp's functionality is not compatible with SpiraTest"

 This SpiraApp adds a widget to the user's My Page that allows them to view their owned Artifacts in an interactive grid.
+It provides an alterative way to use the My Page and can replace most of the "My Assigned..." widgets.

 !!! info "About this SpiraApp"
     - [ ] system settings